 The following summary of financials supports the delivery of the strategic deliverables and performance targets for Auckland Transport.
-The amounts shown reflect the approved transport budget in the Long-term Plan 2015-2025.

 Note: The operating and capital expenditure tables reflect the amounts included in the basic budget in the Draft Long-term Plan 2015-2025.
 These amounts will be subject to review once the budget is finalised.